• Skip to content

 It has since become a staple recipe in our house, and I make it often throughout the year!

-This casserole has all the amazing flavor of casseroles I used to make, but with none of the unhealthy ingredients.
+This casserole has all the amazing flavor of casseroles I used to make, but uses more wholesome ingredients.

 Since first making this recipe, it has now become my go to whenever I am asked to bring a dish to a meal.